 Research and development expense consists primarily of personnel costs, including salaries, stock-based compensation and employee benefits.
 The expense also includes costs of development incurred in connection with our collaborations with our foundry vendors, costs of licensing intellectual property from third parties for product development, costs of development for software and hardware tools, cost of fabrication of mask sets for prototype products, and allocated depreciation and facility expenses.
 All research and development costs are expensed as incurred.
-We expect our research and development expense to increase in absolute dollars as we continue to enhance and expand our product features and offerings.
+We expect our research and development expense to increase in absolute dollars as we continue to enhance and expand our product features and offerings and increase headcount for new SoC development, especially in automotive and computer vision markets.